top of page

 Habitat

 The former clay pit is dominated by a large pond in a shallow depression.
-The remainder of the one- acre site is mixed woodland and scrub, predominantly Willow, but with other species such as Field Maple and Crab Apple.
+The remainder of the one- acre site is mixed woodland and scrub, predominantly willows, but with other species such as Field Maple and Crab Apple.
 The whole site is surrounded by an impenetrable hedge.

 Habitat Management